semgrep/semgrep-docs/docs/semgrep-assistant/overview.md

 ![Semgrep Assistant Component tag list](/img/assistant-component-tags.png)

-Component tags are available in SCP's **Findings** page.
+Component tags are available in Semgrep AppSec Platform's **Findings** page.

 ### Auto-triage

 Semgrep Assistant uses GPT-4's understanding of programming languages and libraries, and your code and triage history, to auto-triage findings and suggest whether a finding can safely be ignored.
 For every recommendation to ignore a finding, Semgrep also provides guidance with an explanation on why this is the case.

-Auto-triage recommendations are available in SCP's **Findings** page when you filter for findings that Assistant suggests should be ignored, and in the [finding's details](/semgrep-code/findings/#view-findings-details-about-a-specific-finding).
+Auto-triage recommendations are available in Semgrep AppSec Platform's **Findings** page when you filter for findings that Assistant suggests should be ignored, and in the [finding's details](/semgrep-code/findings/#view-findings-details-about-a-specific-finding).

 ![Semgrep Assistant in the filtered Findings page](/img/semgrep-assistant-autotriage-findings.png) *Figure*.
 Semgrep Assistant auto-triage in the Findings page.